tasxatzial/search-engine-trec-fair-ranking-19/README.md

 The GUI gives us access to most of the needed functionality.
 Switch to the 'target' folder and run:

     java -Xmx32G -jar fairness-trec-2020-1.0-SNAPSHOT.jar gui

-We need a 32G heap size only when recreating the index to ensure sufficient memory for the process.

 ## Query output